-- Director of Counseling Services
+Director of Counseling Services 573-592-5361

-573-592-5361

-Sarah.stevens@wcmo.edu

-Lower Level of Westminster Hall/The Wellness Center
+Kathy.dewein@wcmo.edu Lower Level of Westminster Hall/The Wellness Center

-- Director of the Center for Faith & Service 573-592-5262 kiva.nice-webb@wcmo.edu 329 West ^{7th} Street, Fulton, MO
+Director of the Center for Faith & Service 573-592-5262; logan.john@wcmo.edu 329 West ^{7th} Street, Fulton, MO

 These individuals will maintain confidentiality about the details of an incident reported to them.
 Because reports to Confidential Support Persons remain confidential, the College will not be able to respond to offer supportive measures as outlined below in this policy.